UzmaHasan/KCRL/README.md

 # KCRL: Prior Knowledge Based Causal Discovery With Reinforcement Learning
-This is the public repository of code implementation for KCRL: A Prior Knowledge Based Causal Discovery Framework With Reinforcement Learning.
+This is the public repository of code implementation for KCRL: A Prior Knowledge Based Causal Discovery Framework With Reinforcement Learning accepted for inclusion in the MLHC 2022 research track proceedings.
 ## Requirements
 The code is tested with the following configuration: